Appalachian Ohio Broadband Availability

 The FCC believes that only 190,000 households in the entire state of Ohio do not have broadband.
 This claim is based solely on unverified Form 477 reports from internet providers.

-The FCC has significantly underestimated this number.
-Statewide, there are over 700,000 households below the FCC minimum of 25/3 Mbps, in Appalachian Ohio 55% of the populated areas access the internet at less than 10 Mbps down/1 Mbps up.
+Statewide, there are over 700,000 households below the FCC minimum of 25/3 Mbps.
+In Appalachian Ohio, 75% of our region – over 300,000 households – access the internet at less than 25 Mbps down/3 Mbps up.
 These facts are based on millions of speed tests run by ordinary people.

 The image on the left shows the FCC form 477 data, this is the data that is being used to determine the level of funding necessary to address the digital divide.
 The image on the right illustrates a truer picture of the region, based on independent consumer tests.

-Coverage ratings are derived from Ookla Speedtest Intelligence® data for the months of February 2020 through May 2021.
-Ookla® trademarks used under license and reprinted with permission, licensed by InnovateOhio for the State of Ohio.
-To protect consumer privacy, Ookla limits location precision to 100 meters by 100 meters.
+Ookla® trademarks used under license and reprinted with permission.
+To protect consumer privacy, location precision is limited to 100 meters by 100 meters.
 As a result, a single location on our map may include multiple households and many individual tests.

 This project was funded in part by the I’m a Child of Appalachia Fund of the Foundation for Appalachian Ohio through the Buckeye Hills Foundation.